Learn to critically evaluate resources for accuracy

 system for elementary students CARRDSS system for Advanced students

 1. Use the BASIC system rubric for elementary level students, or the CARRDSS system rubric for advanced or secondary students to evaluate a resource you found on Google and in YouTube or SchoolTube.
-Type your results into your word processing document.
+Type your results into your Google Document.

 2. Visit the Bogus and hoax websites linked to below.
 These are a source of fun and entertainment for many, and a great opportunity to apply your evaluation skills.

 3. Use one of the Evaluation Rubrics to substantiate why these three sites are a hoax or bogus.
-Include this evaluation in your word processing document.
+Include this evaluation in your Google Document.